cathalmccabe/xup_fpga_vivado_flow/docs/index.md

 ---

-# Vivado FPGA Design Flow on Spartan and Zynq
+# Vivado FPGA Design Flow Workshop on Spartan and Zynq
+## Introduction
-This workshop provides participants the necessary skills to develop digital design in Xilinx FPGA fabric and become familiar with synthesis, implementation, I/O planning, simulation, static timing analysis and debug features of Vivado.
+Welcome to the XUP Vivado FPGA Design Flow Workshop.
+This workshop provides participants the necessary skills to develop digital design in AMD/Xilinx FPGA fabric using Spartan and Zynq devices.The topics covered in this tutorial are as follows:
+1. Design synthesis.
+1. Implementation.
+1. I/O planning.
+1. Simulation.
+1. Static timing analysis.
+1. Debug features of Vivado.

-The labs have been developed on a PC running Microsoft Windows 10 professional edition and using **Vivado 2021.2** version tools.
+The labs have been developed on a PC running Microsoft Windows 10 professional edition and using **Vivado 2021.2**.

-## Change Log
+## Setup

-2022 : Upgrade the tool version to Vivado 2021.2, adding support for Boolean board.
-At this time, tutorial sources and docs for boolean has finished initial release, PYNQ-Z2 will be followed up as soon as possible.

-## Source Files Setup
+### Source Files

+For simplicity we suggest you clone [this git repository](https://github.com/Xilinx/xup_fpga_vivado_flow) to your machine.
 All the source files are located in the path of **{this_repo}/sources/boards**

 ---
-#### In the instructions for the labs
+### In the instructions for the labs

 The absolute path for the source code should only contain ascii characters.
 Deep path should also be avoided since the maximum supporting length of path for Windows is 260 characters.